By Dawn Onley

-My 4-year-old has already peeped this as evidenced when he asks me to buy him a specific toy or to fix him a specific meal or to read him a specific book or allow him to watch his favorite movie or to take him to a specific place.
+My 5-year-old has already peeped this as evidenced when he asks me to buy him a specific toy or to fix him a specific meal or to read him a specific book or allow him to watch his favorite movie or to take him to a specific place.
 When I tell him the things he has to do as a condition for me to think about acquiescing to his whims, he repeats the conditions, claps and then sets out to try and keep up his end of the deal.
-Even if the reward promised won’t come until his birthday or Christmas (for example the huge, hulking Maui figure he spotted at the toy store and now begs me for daily) he is anticipating his reward and knows that he has to be good first and foremost if there is any chance in him getting it.
+Even if the reward promised won’t come until his birthday or Christmas, if at all, he is anticipating his reward and knows that he has to be good first and foremost if there is any chance in him getting it.

 The thrill of anticipation never leaves him – it’s in the brightness of his eyes, his smile and in his rehashing of our deal over and over and over again, usually at bedtime.